 Will my parents / faculty / advisor be notified?

 The issue in question is between the student and the University.
 Your disciplinary proceedings, and the files that accompany them, are confidential and protected by university policy based on federal law.
 If a parent calls the SJACS office about a disciplinary matter, the parent will be referred back to the student for clarification.
 You can sign a confidentiality waiver with SJACS to allow non-involved parties (such as your parents, advisor, or employer) access to your disciplinary records and proceedings.

 Release of records is permitted without prior consent in certain circumstances.
 Departments within the university who demonstrate an educational interest can request information regarding a student’s disciplinary file.
 Examples of valid educational interest include departments reviewing applicants for study abroad programs, and Resident Advisor applicants.
-Please see the University Student Records Policy for complete details.
+Please see the University Student Records Policy in SCampus (Part C, Section 6) for complete details.

 Will this incident appear on my transcript or academic record?

 It depends.
 Most violations are not displayed on your academic record, but are maintained in a separate disciplinary record.
-Disciplinary files are maintained in the SJACS office for up to seven years.
+Disciplinary files are maintained in Student Judicial Affairs and Community Standards for up to seven years.
 At the end of the seven years this file is destroyed.
 However, if you are suspended, expelled, or your admission or degree is revoked, a permanent notation will appear on your academic record, and your disciplinary file is maintained indefinitely in the SJACS office.
-Please see the University Student Records Policy for complete details.
+Please see the University Student Records Policy in SCampus (Part C, Section 6) for complete details.

 If the violation also involves an alleged crime, can I be prosecuted criminally and also be referred to SJACS?